Yuki Numata Resnick, Executive Director and Co-Founder

 Yuki Numata Resnick has been an active violin teacher for the last ten years and is so proud of all she and her colleagues have achieved with Buffalo String Works!

 In addition to teaching, Yuki maintains an active performance career and has performed as a soloist with the Knoxville Symphony, New World Symphony, the University at Buffalo’s Slee Sinfonietta, the Wordless Music Orchestra, the Tanglewood Music Center Orchestra and the Eastman Philharmonia Orchestra.
 An active freelancer, Yuki is a member of the new music ensemble, Alarm Will Sound, and has performed with Ensemble Signal, the East Coast Chamber Orchestra (ECCO) and American Contemporary Music Ensemble (ACME).

 Born in Vancouver, Canada, Ms. Numata Resnick holds degrees from the Eastman School of Music and the University of Michigan.
 Her principal teachers include Andrew Jennings, Zvi Zeitlin and Gwen Thompson.
-In addition to music, the two loves of Yuki’s life are her husband and son, Kyle and Ko.
-This threesome finds as much time as they possibly can for family naps, raucous playtime, and of course, plenty of music-making!
+In addition to music, the three loves of Yuki’s life are her husband, son, and daughter: Kyle, Ko, and Khaya.
+This foursome finds as much time as they possibly can for family naps, raucous playtime, and of course, plenty of music-making!